Last Updated: April 9, 2015

 If diet and exercise are insufficient, numerous drug options

 help manage type 2 diabetes in seniors.
-These medications can be
+Major commonly-used

-- Sulfonylureas.
 This class of drugs is the mainstay of treatment for type

 2 diabetes.
 Sulfonylureas stimulate the pancreas to make more

 insulin.
-People who respond best to this treatment are those
+People who respond best to this treatment are those who

 less than 5 years.
 Brand names include Orinase®,

-resistance.
-Extreme caution is advised if you have chronic
+and reducing insulin resistance.
+Extreme caution is advised if you

-sulfonylureas, these are less likely to develop low
+Similar to sulfonylureas, these are less likely to develop low

 blood sugar.
-This drug works quickly, but is less long lasting than other
+This drug works quickly, but is less long lasting than

 There are many other medications as well, and often these drugs